VasuJoshi700/Google-review-rating/README.md

 # Google-review-rating
 In this project i had been provided the data that contain category of google reviews  by different user .
 I used K-means clustering to cluster the reviews that will help marketing team to target right audience

+# loading the dataset
+loading the data that is in csv format

+# **taking the look at the summary of data**
+>> checking the datatypes and no.of columns and rows

 # investigating the outliers
 while checking outliers i found out that there are no such outliers